-When subtracting L from P, the dissipative LEAK component in the OXPHOS-state may be overestimated.
+The net OXPHOS-capacity is calculated by subtracting L from P (Fig. 7).
+Then the net $P \gg O_2$ equals $P \gg (P-L)$, wherein the dissipative LEAK component in the OXPHOS-state may be overestimated.
 This can be avoided by measuring LEAK-respiration in a state when the protonmotive force is adjusted to its slightly lower value in the OXPHOS-state, e.g., by titration of an ET inhibitor (Divakaruni and Brand 2011).
 Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et al. 1993).
 In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of oxygen consumption measured in states P and L. The difference P-L is the upper limit of the part of OXPHOS-capacity that is freely available for ATP production (corrected for LEAK-respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichiometry (Fig. 7).